AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-setup.md

 05c18462d3c5        reactivetrader/web:0.0.769        "bash -c 'cp /localho"   35 seconds ago      Up 30 seconds                           web
 ```

-Then open a browser, navigate to the docker address (localhost for linux users and something like 192.168.99.100 for windows/mac users) and the web client should load.
+Open a browser, navigate to the docker address (localhost for linux users and something like 192.168.99.100 for windows/mac users) and the web client will load.

 You can then stop all the containers with:
 ```bash